Bad decisions on a $400,000 home loan can easily cost you $100,000.

 In addition, there are some lenders who do not deal with brokers (or pay commission) and therefore promote cheaper loans.
 An independent mortgage broker can recommended one of these lenders, as they do not get paid via commission anyway (a traditional commission-based broker will never recommend one of these lenders).

 What if you already have a loan and have made some of these mistakes?

 It’s never too late to review your current arrangement and see if refinancing will save you money.
 Email me your loan details.

-Can you provide independent mortgage broking advice that can address each of the issues above?
+Can you refer me to a mortgage broker that can address each of the issues above?

 Yes, we can.
-We are partnered with the only truly independent mortgage broker in Australia.
 Contact me when you’re ready.